ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/Mechanical/DataModel/Enums/ExpansionStatus.md

 Bases: [`enum.Enum`](https://docs.python.org/3/library/enum.html#enum.Enum)

-"DSImportedCondensedPartExpansionStatus" is a status enum which specifies if the results can be expanded on this imported condensed part.
+“DSImportedCondensedPartExpansionStatus” is a status enum which specifies if the results can be expanded on this imported condensed part.

 <!-- !! processed by numpydoc !! -->